 The CURT Rambler tow bar is manufactured for flat-towing a dinghy or toad behind a motorhome or heavy duty tow vehicle.
-Through our own rigorous field testing, here’s our RV gear product review along with the CURT Rambler Tow Bar Step-by-Step Installation and Usage Guide.
+Through our own rigorous field testing, here’s our RV gear product review along with the CURT Rambler Tow Bar for Motorhomes Step-by-Step Installation and Usage Guide.

 After six months of owning our new 2019 Winnebago View, we wanted to further our adventures by exploring more using a dingy, also known as a toad.

 So, we bought a pre-owned 2010 Jeep Wrangler JK series to take off-roading and to carry our outdoor adventure gear.
 But we needed to get a tow bar and proper towing gear so we could safely tow our Jeep.

 So, we teamed up with CURT Manufacturing to field test one of their most recent towing products; the CURT Rambler Tow Bar for motorhomes.